ZyMa-1/Conways_game_of_life_widget/README.md

 # Blog

-I wrote a detailed blog about all parts of an applcation [right here](https://zyma-1.github.io/technical/2023/06/26/Conways-game-of-life-as-a-PySide6-widget.html)
+I have written a detailed blog covering all aspects of the application.
+You can find it [right here](https://zyma-1.github.io/technical/2023/06/26/Conways-game-of-life-as-a-PySide6-widget.html).

 # Thanks to qtforpython-6 documentation:
  1. https://doc.qt.io/qt-6/designer-using-custom-widgets.html